Dictionary: English dictionaries in Britain

 The earliest dictionaries in the English language were glossaries of French, Spanish or Latin words along with their definitions in English.
 The word "dictionary" was invented by an Englishman called John of Garland in 1220 – he had written a book Dictionarius to help with Latin "diction".
 An early non-alphabetical list of 8000 English words was the Elementarie, created by Richard Mulcaster in 1582.

 The first purely English alphabetical dictionary was A Table Alphabeticall, written by English schoolteacher Robert Cawdrey in 1604.
 The only surviving copy is found at the Bodleian Library in Oxford.
 This dictionary, and the many imitators which followed it, was seen as unreliable and nowhere near definitive.
 Philip Stanhope, 4th Earl of Chesterfield was still lamenting in 1754, 150 years after Cawdrey's publication, that it is "a sort of disgrace to our nation, that hitherto we have had no… standard of our language; our dictionaries at present being more properly what our neighbors the Dutch and the Germans call theirs, word-books, than dictionaries in the superior sense of that title."

 In 1616, John Bullokar described the history of the dictionary with his "English Expositor".
 Glossographia by Thomas Blount, published in 1656, contains more than 10,000 words along with their etymologies or histories.
-Edward Phillips wrote another dictionary in 1658, entitled "The New World of English Words: Or a General Dictionary" which boldly plagiarized Blount's work, and the two criticised each other.
+Edward Phillips wrote another dictionary in 1658, entitled "The New World of English Words: Or a General Dictionary" which boldly plagiarized Blount's work, and the two criticized each other.
 This created more interest in the dictionaries.
 John Wilkins' 1668 essay on philosophical language contains a list of 11,500 words with careful distinctions, compiled by William Lloyd.
 Elisha Coles published his "English Dictionary" in 1676.

 It was not until Samuel Johnson's A Dictionary of the English Language (1755) that a more reliable English dictionary was produced.
 Many people today mistakenly believe that Johnson wrote the first English dictionary: a testimony to this legacy.
 By this stage, dictionaries had evolved to contain textual references for most words, and were arranged alphabetically, rather than by topic (a previously popular form of arrangement, which meant all animals would be grouped together, etc.).
 Johnson's masterwork could be judged as the first to bring all these elements together, creating the first "modern" dictionary.

 Johnson's dictionary remained the English-language standard for over 150 years, until the Oxford University Press began writing and releasing the Oxford English Dictionary in short fascicles from 1884 onwards.
-It took nearly 50 years to complete this huge work, and they finally released the complete OED in twelve volumes in 1928.
-One of the main contributors to this modern dictionary was an ex-army surgeon, William Chester Minor, a convicted murderer who was confined to an asylum for the criminally insane.
+A complete ten-volume first edition was not released until 1928.

 The OED remains the most comprehensive and trusted English language dictionary to this day, with revisions and updates added by a dedicated team every three months.